-02/10/23 Update: The Equity Workgroup is chaired by the Children's Commission's Equity Advisor Sheila Craig and last met on December 2, 2022.
+05/12/23 Update: The Equity Workgroup is chaired by the Children's Commission's Equity Advisor Sheila Craig and last met on April 6, 2023.
 The workgroup adjusted the meeting schedule to convene every other month to support shared learning and advance workgroup projects.
-At the December meeting, members heard a presentation from the DFPS Office of Addressing Disproportionality and
+The Equity Workgroup is currently designing course descriptions for judicial education on equity principles.
+The workgroup is also assisting with a session for the upcoming annual Child Welfare Judges Conference.
+At the last meeting, workgroup members agreed to explore a data project evaluating whether disproportionality exists in the population of kinship families who qualify for Permanency Care Assistance (PCA) and those who do not qualify or receive PCA payments.